-Yes, at least every day at the end of the daily close.
+Yes, at least every day at the end of the daily close the guarantees are valued at market prices.

 Q.5.2.2 : To what extent is the FMI authorized to exercise discretion in valuing assets when market prices do not represent their true value?